junxit/us-congress-code/title-42/chapter-6a/sec-262a.md

 ### National Science Advisory Board for Biosecurity

 Pub.
 L. 109–417, title II, § 205, Dec.
 19, 2006, 120 Stat.
-2851, formerly set out as a note under this section, was transferred and is set out as a note under section 283r of this title.
+2851, formerly set out as a note under this section, was transferred and is set out as a National Science Advisory Board for Biosecurity: Provision of Advice, Guidance, or Recommentations note under section 283r of this title.

 ### Report to Congress